dariairad/pands-problem-sheet/README.md

 ### Task description

 Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
 You should create a function called <tt>sqrt</tt> that does this.
 Create your own sqrt function and do not use the built in functions x ** .5 or math.sqrt(x).
 This is to demonstrate that you can research and code a process.
-Suggestion: Look at the Newton's Method of estimating square roots.
+Suggestion: Look at Newton's Method of estimating square roots.

 ### Code